 (SSL) Tells curl to use the specified client certificate file when getting a file with HTTPS, FTPS or another SSL-based protocol.
-The certificate must be in PEM format.
+The certificate must be in PKCS#12 format if using Secure Transport, or PEM format if using any other engine.
 If the optional password isn't specified, it will be queried for on the terminal.
 Note that this option assumes a "certificate" file that is the private key and the private certificate concatenated!
 See --cert and --key to specify them independently.

-If curl is built against the NSS SSL library then this option can tell curl the nickname of the certificate to use within the NSS database defined by the environment variable SSL_DIR (or by default /etc/pki/nssdb).
+If curl is built against the NSS SSL library then this option can tell curl the nickname of the certificate to use within the NSS database defined by the environment variable SSL\DIR (or by default /etc/pki/nssdb).
 If the NSS PEM PKCS#11 module (libnsspem.so) is available then PEM files may be loaded.
 If you want to use a file from the current directory, please precede it with "./" prefix, in order to avoid confusion with a nickname.
+If the nickname contains ":", it needs to be preceded by "\" so that it is not recognized as password delimiter.
+If the nickname contains "\", it needs to be escaped as "\\" so that it is not recognized as an escape character.